objektwerks/pool.balance.z/README.md

 >as a function of basic risk managment.

 >As an example, this current showstopper bug ( github.com/zio/zio-protoquill/issues/217 ) has yet
->to be addressed - going back to mid-November of 2022.
+>to be resolved - going back to mid-November of 2022.
 Why is that?

 >Again, is Quill ***production ready***?